-The Iowa DOT submits the SD Bridge Report to the Legislature each year, which is required by Iowa Code Section 307.32.
+The Service Bureau assembles the data, and the Iowa DOT submits the SD Bridge Report to the Legislature each year, which is required by Iowa Code Section 307.32.

 Refer to the Technical Instructions posted in the "Help" section of the Annual Report application for further information.